fedir/fedir.github.com/_posts/2013-04-26-installing-chromelogger.md

 It uses a little bit of ressources, so, if You would like to keep the performance, you could always make a condition by a GET variable or a COOKIE value.

-So now, in Your scripts You could use ChromePHP to send the debugging data without disturb others :
+So now, in any of Your scripts You could use ChromePHP to send the debugging data transparently without to disturb others visitors of the site:

     ChromePhp::log('Hello console!');
     ChromePhp::log($_SERVER);